dwdeq/mcb185_homework/participation.md

 - Week 2
 	+ Attended class Tuesday
 	+ Volunteered at the front of class
+	+ Attended class Thursday
+	+ Introduced myself to Anita.
+Laurena, and Veda
 	+ points: 2
 - Week 3
 - Week 4